 Southfield is a specialist mental health inpatient service and provides care and treatment for people with a serious mental illness who are aged 18-65 years.

 Southfield provides an innovative range of services focusing on recovery.
 We aim to help patients understand and manage their mental health so that where possible, they can be reintegrated back into the community.
 We help patients to be more independent and improve their quality of life through a safe and secure environment which is tailored to meet a patient’s individual needs.
 We do this through a range of treatments, therapies and services, which are provided by our multi-skilled teams.

 There are three inpatient low secure step down wards in Southfield:

-- Oak Ward has 9 beds for males
+- Robin Ward has 9 beds for males.

 The majority of patients are moving down through the secure services pathway.
 They are usually discharged into supported accommodation, or into the community.

 We help people with serious mental illness.
 Most of our patients will have either committed a criminal offence, or have challenging behaviour.

 You can only be admitted to Southfield if you have been referred to our service.

 We accept referrals from consultant psychiatrists in mental health services.
 We don’t accept referrals directly from primary care (such as your GP) - these referrals should be seen by a consultant psychiatrist first.

 - Probation Service